-Mothers Against Drunk Driving – This site provides extensive information on drunk driving, underage drinking and victim services.
-Also included is detailed information on state statistics, understanding blood alcohol content and the various law enforcement programs currently in effect.
+Mothers Against Drunk Driving – Mothers Against Drunk Driving (MADD) is an American non-profit organization focused on drunk driving prevention and education.
+This site provides extensive information on drunk driving, underage drinking and victim services.
+Also included is detailed information on state statistics, understanding blood-alcohol content, and the various law enforcement programs currently in effect.

 Texas Penal Code – This links to all the sections of the Texas Penal Code, which contains every statute and law that is in the books currently.
 Chapter 49 is the primary section for information on intoxication and alcoholic beverage offenses, including exact definitions and charges.